Camp Out in the Catskills Backcountry

 Where to Camp in the Catskills

-It’s so important to be able to read contour maps, to understand the terrain you’ll be covering.
-This is a very pleasant way to practice that skill.
+It’s so important to be able to read contour maps, to understand the terrain you’ll be entering — and this is an extremely pleasant way to practice that skill.

-Often these sites are the best places to camp.
-They’re definitely the best spots for a first overnight campout.
+Primitive camp sites are often the best places to camp.
+They’re definitely the best spots for your first overnight backcountry campout.

 All designated primitive tent sites have yellow and black “Camp Here” markers.

-Often, designated tent sites are close to trails and provide views of ponds, lakes, streams or rivers — which can be a source of water when properly treated (see below).
+Designated tent sites tend to be close to trails and often provide views of ponds, lakes, streams or rivers — which can be a source of water when properly treated (see below).

 Consider Distance From Trailhead